 In order to be a lawyer in Slovenia, in principle one only needs a degree from one of the law faculties in Slovenia, but in order to practice some specific law professions (such as judge, attorney-at-law, state prosecutor, notary) or to represent clients in front of some courts one needs also the State’s law exam.
-Before taking that exam a graduated lawyer needs to work for two years in practice, one of them needs to be obligatory in the court as a trainee.
-For that purpose the higher courts in Slovenia prepare paid and unpaid internships.
-The state’s exam is composed out of two parts, written (to write one verdict in criminal and one verdict in civil matter) and oral part (knowledge of the law system and laws in all the legal areas).
+Before taking that exam a graduated lawyer needs to work either for two years following a special program at the court or three years in some legal professions or 4 years in public or private service as a lawyer.
+The State’s exam is composed out of two parts, written (to write one verdict in criminal and one verdict in civil matter) and oral part (knowledge of the law system and laws in all legal areas).

-To become an attorney-at-law it takes furthermore 5 years of work as an “attorney-at-law candidate” in a legal office after passing the State’s law exam.
-Attorneys-at-law are connected in a bar association that has to approve the new members.
-The bar association registers the candidates on the list of attorneys-at-law and keeps the register of the foreign attorneys-at-law that can practice law in Slovenia; they have to be citizens of any European Union member state, speak actively Slovene and (among other conditions) show the knowledge of Slovene legal system by passing an exam.
-It is not possible to found a law firm in Slovenia, the lawyers have to act in their own name.
-The list of registered lawyers can be found on the web pages of the bar.
+To become an attorney-at-law it takes furthermore 1 year of work as an “attorney-at-law candidate” in a legal office after passing the State’s law exam.
+Attorneys-at-law are connected in the Bar Association of Slovenia that has to approve the new members.
+The Bar Association registers the candidates on the list of attorneys-at-law and keeps the register of the foreign attorneys-at-law that can practice law in Slovenia; they have to be citizens of any European Union member state, speak actively Slovene and (among other conditions) show the knowledge of Slovene legal system by passing an exam.
+It is not possible to found a law firm in Slovenia; lawyers have to act in their own name.
+The list of registered lawyers can be found on the web pages of the Bar.

-The notary is a public service, notaries are drawing up public and privet documents and they assure legal protection at making contracts and other legal transactions.
+The notary is a public service, notaries are drawing up public and private documents and they assure legal protection at making contracts and other legal transactions.
 Notaries are appointed by the Minister of Justice.
-They are represented in the notary chamber
+They are represented in the Chamber of Notaires.

 State Prosecutors file and present criminal charges and have other powers provided by law.
-The State Prosecutor General is appointed by the National Assembly on the proposal of the Government, the other, on the other hand, the others are appointed by the Government on the proposal of the Minister for justice, and their function is permanent.
-The organization of State Prosecution office follows that of the courts: State Prosecutor General (the head of State Prosecution office), Supreme State Prosecutors, Higher State Prosecutors, District State Prosecutors and State Prosecutor’s assistant.
+The State Prosecutor General is appointed by the National Assembly on the proposal of the Government, on the other hand, the others are appointed by the Government on the proposal of the Minister for justice and their function is permanent.
+The organization of State Prosecution office follows that of the courts: State Prosecutor General (the head of State Prosecution Office), Supreme State Prosecutors, Higher State Prosecutors, District State Prosecutors and State Prosecutor’s assistant.

 “Odvetniška zbornica Slovenije”